From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 Today we take the journey to Siem Reap, gateway to Angkor Wat, the world’s largest religious monument and the heart and soul of Cambodia.

-During our journey we will explore the tarantula market and then have a further stop where you can buy lunch or snacks to eat on the bus.
+During our journey, we will explore the famous tarantula market and make a further stop where you can buy lunch or snacks to enjoy on the bus.
+Upon arrival, we will check into FCC Angkor by Avani, a charming heritage retreat where you can relax and unwind.

 Welcome to Siem Reap Reception (guests welcome): 5pm to 6pm